 visual(V) emphasis in learning.
 By considering the child's unique learning strengths and needs, parents and communicators can use the best approach for the child.
 Children might start at one place on the continuum, and move along it as their needs change.

 Many programs emphasize development of listening and they may support that with visual cues from speechreading.
-Like LSLS, the primary goal is for the child to develop spoken language.
-Your baby will need good technology (hearing aids, cochlear implants), a quiet environment, rich language stimulation, and help from you and your infant/family specialist in order to develop speech and language through spoken language.
+Like LSL, the primary goal is for the child to develop spoken language.
+Your baby will need good technology (hearing aids, cochlear implants), a quiet environment, rich language stimulation, and help from you and your family-infant specialist in order to develop speech and language through spoken language.

 This is a visual approach to communication that uses handshapes and placements in combination with the mouth movements of speech to make the sounds of spoken language look different from each other.
 For example, look in a mirror – if you turn off your voice and say "mom, pop, or Bob," you cannot tell these apart on the lips.
 Cued Speech adds visual information to make these and many other confusable sound combinations clear.
 Many sounds look alike on the face.
 Cued speech is a way of showing English clearly.